How to remove duplicates from an array Kotlin with example

 }

-It converts the HashSet type and stores unique elements.
-The return type is HashSet.
+It transforms the array into a HashSet type, preserving unique elements.
+The resulting type is a HashSet.

 import java.util.Arrays